pjay79/payments-api/README.md

 ## How do I get set up?

-Add a .env file with the following variables (replace region with your preferred value on AWS):
+Add a .env file with the following variables (replace region with your preferred value on AWS), enter the private api key supplied:

 ```
 STAGE=development
 REGION=ap-southeast-2
+X_PAYMENTS_API_KEY=<% ENTER THE PRIVATE API KEY HERE %>
 ```

 Install npm dependencies: